iterative/dvc.org/content/docs/command-reference/import-url.md

 - `-h`, `--help` - prints the usage/help message, and exit.

-- `--version-aware` - capture cloud versioning information when importing the file.
-By default, DVC will automatically capture cloud versioning information if the URL contains a cloud versioning ID.
-When `--version-aware` is provided along with a URL that does not contain a cloud versioning ID, DVC will capture the latest version of the file.
+- `--version-aware` - capture [cloud versioning] information (supported for certain cloud storage providers).
+By default, DVC will automatically do so only if the `url` contains a valid cloud versioning ID.
+Otherwsie, with this flat DVC will import the latest version of the file.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.